mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 Being different models, different features appear in the ranking; in any case, both lists are consistent and provide valuable insights.
 For instance, we deduce that the price decreases the most when

-- the accommodation is a shared room,
 - the number of reviews per month increases (note that review positivity is not measured),
-- the accommodation is a hostel room,
 - the host is estimated to have shared rooms,
+- the accommodation is a shared room,
 - and when the bathroom(s) is/are shared.

 Finally, a very practical insight to close the pricing question: we can easily select the the accommodations which have a very good average review (above the 90% percentile) and yield a model price larger than the real one, as shown in the following figure.
 These are the likely bargains!